-It's a major recurring theme in Fire Emblem: Path of Radiance and its sequel Radiant Dawn that the Laguz, shapeshiftingPetting Zoo People who can turn into animals, are discriminated against by the majority of their "Beorc" (Human) neighbors.
+It's a major recurring theme in Path of Radiance and its sequel Radiant Dawn that the Laguz, shapeshiftingPetting Zoo People who can turn into animals, are discriminated against by the majority of their "Beorc" (Human) neighbors.
 The offspring of a Beorc and a Laguz, called Branded because of the markings on their skin, isn't always accepted by either, though a Branded may be able to pass off as an ordinary Beorc if the brand is covered or passed off as the mark of a spirit charmer (Beorc who have gained magic abilities by forming pacts with spirits, which results in the pact-maker having a mark similar to that of a Branded).
-The Begnion Empire in particular kept the Cat and Tiger tribes as slaves for many years, and the corrupt Senators of the empire had the entire population of the Heron Tribe massacred (except four members of the royal family) and their forest burned to the ground after blaming them for the assassination of their previous Empress, which the Senators themselves orchestrated.
-Furthermore, the Big Bad of the first game, the Mad King Ashnard of Daein, was an outspoken bigot against the Laguz, as were most of the people of Daein.
-Ashnard married the princess of the Dragon Tribe, knowing that she would lose her power to transform after conceiving their son.
-He even enslaved his wife's brother, using him as a mount like a common Wyvern just to further insult the Dragon Tribe.
+The Begnion Empire in particular kept the Cat and Tiger tribes as slaves for many years, and the corrupt Senators of the Empire had the entire population of the Heron Tribe massacred (except four members of the royal family) and their forest burned to the ground after blaming them for the assassination of their previous Empress, which the Senators themselves orchestrated.
+While the Big Bad of the first game, the Mad King Ashnard of Daein, is at heart a Social Darwinist and Blood Knight who respects strength regardless of origin, most of his subjects legitimately hate the Laguz, since their country was originally founded for the explicit purpose of opposing Laguz rights.
+As such, Ashnard promotes anti-Laguz propaganda simply because it's the easiest way to get the war he wants.

 In Mega Man X5, X and Zero encounter Grizzly Slash, a Reploid who was hunted down by Zero personally for doing nothing more than being a criminal gun runner, not exactly the kind of thing that would get a human a kill on sight order by the military or equivalent peace keeping forces, instead of simply being arrested and made to stand trial.
 In fact, none of the games so much as imply that Reploids receive trials or have legal representation, regardless of whether or not they become Viral Maverick and start killing people, try to strike out on their own on an ill thought out revolt to gain equal rights like the Repliforce, or simply decide to not serve humans anymore or do their own thing.
 Getting the Maverick label stamped on a reploid is a death sentence regardless of whether or not the Reploid has harmed humans or not.

 In Mega Man Zero 4, we FINALLY get some focus on the human side of things regarding the Reploids.
-Turns out, very few humans actually recognized Reploids as people, and didn't care if innocent Reploids were killed to allow more energy to be available to humans so long as humans were not inconvenienced.
-Considering that these humans were ruled by the original Mega Man X, who was all but The Paragon for reploids AND humans, and didn't bat an eye when Copy-X started genociding other Reploids for the sake of humanity without a good reason, and it's clear that humanity's disregard for the Reploids is something that has been going on for a very long time, in spite of X's best efforts to attain peace for both sides.
+Turns out, very few humans actually recognized Reploids as people, and didn't care if innocent Reploids were killed to allow more energy to be available to humans so long as humans were not inconvenienced and could keep living in luxury.
+Considering that these humans were ruled by the original Mega Man X, who was all but The Paragon for reploids AND humans, and didn't bat an eye when Copy-X started genociding other Reploids to get just a bit more energy for the humans, and it's clear that humanity's disregard for the Reploids is something that has been going on for a very long time, in spite of X's best efforts to attain peace for both sides.

 Portal has a strange example in the Weighted Companion Cube, which GLaDOS insists vehemently is not conscious, does not speak and "only feels some pain," and the Cube itself is no different from any of the other plain blocks that you've used throughout the game except for a heart decal.
 You're forced to "euthanize" it in order to progress, and GLaDOS will taunt you until you do so.
 Even though it is ostensibly an inanimate object, GLaDOS maintains that you're a murderer for destroying it and notes you set a new record in how little time it took you to destroy your "loyal companion".
 Even more interesting is the explicit parallels given between that act and GLaDOS's destruction, and the Weighted Companion Cube is one of the game's most popular characters.